 Total shoot cost: ~ $25,000

-All of this was meant to make you feel empowered next time you talk to a photographer or a producer.
-It will be difficult for anyone outside of the industry to use this equation accurately without knowing everything that is in the complexity variable.
-But I hope you can go in with your eyes wide open, and you won’t feel intimidated when some detailed questions you’ve never thought of starting to arise.
+All of this was meant to make you feel empowered the next time you talk to a photographer or a producer.
+It will be difficult for anyone outside of the industry to use this equation accurately without knowing everything in the complexity variable.
+But I hope you can go in with your eyes wide open, and you won’t feel intimidated when some detailed questions you’ve never thought of start to arise.

-Meet Hannah and Crosley (our in house producers).
+Meet Nancy and Hannah (our in house producers).

 They’ve worked with clients of all sizes and know how to answer questions about everything.
 They are super friendly and are great at bringing photographers, retouchers, anything you can imagine, and people like you together to execute a vision.